 The Traditional Music Forum, supported by Creative Scotland, aims to be:

-The Forum aims to advocate the place for traditional music at the heart of Scottish life and to promote the widest possible access to it.
+The Forum advocates the place for traditional music at the heart of Scottish life and works to promote the widest possible access to it.
 It is a key resource for information and advice on traditional music for Creative Scotland and other public bodies.

 The TMF is made up of around 80 member organisations.
 They represent the wide range of people taking part in traditional music across Scotland.

 The TMF organises several networking and development events throughout the year, including Teaching Musicians' Gatherings and the Trad Talk conference.

 Begun as a dream to bring alive and celebrate the traditions and history of the small handloom weaving Renfrewshire village of Kilbarchan through story, song and music, it was amazing to see it...

 Gordon Duncan, one of Scotland's most influential and innovative musicians, died ten years ago this week at the age of 41.
 Stuart Cassells wrote this piece at the time, and has given us permission...